metno/emep-ctm/Subrun.rst

 Nesting
 -------

-The boundary conditions needed for EMEP MSC-W model is provided with the input data.
-The model can read Boundary conditions data from other models as well.
-These data has to be in NetCDF format.
-The boundary conditions needed for EMEP MSC-W model is provided with the input data.
-The model can read Boundary conditions data from other models as well.
-These data has to be in NetCDF format.

-Different Nesting modes are:

-*  read the external BC data only,
-*  produce EMEP BC data from the simulation,
-*  read the external BC data and produce EMEP BC data,
-*  using the default EMEP BC data from the input data directory and write out EMEP BC at the end of the simulation,
-*  read the external BC data only in the beginning of the simulation,
-*  read external BC at the beginning of the simulation and write out EMEP BC at the end of the simulation.
+The model can be run in a large domain and all the concentrations of pollutants stored at fixed intervalls (3 hours typically).
+Then we can define a smaller region within the large domain, and rerun the model in the smaller region, using the stoed concentrations at the domain boundaries.
+It is then possible to make a simulation in a restricted region with fine resolution, but still taking account the effect of pollutants from outtside the small region.
+This is called nesting.
+The large domain defines the Boundary Conditions (BC, which are only used at the boundaries of the small domain), and possibly the Initial Conditions (IC, which must be defined everywhere in the small domain).

-These options are controlled by the ``MODE_READ`` and ``MODE_SAVE`` variables in ``Nest_config`` namelist, in ``config_emep.nml`` file.
+Depending on what is wanted different "Nesting modes" can be defined.
+The different options are controlled by the ``MODE_READ`` and ``MODE_SAVE`` variables in ``Nest_config`` in ``config_emep.nml`` file.
 The mode options are:

 ``MODE_READ``
     'NONE'